The Mystery Sound of Adelaide. A brand new sound from an iconic Adelaide location.

-We play the Mystery Sound twice each weekday - after 7am in Breakfast and then again after 4pm during the drive home.
+We play the Mystery Sound Of Adelaide twice each weekday - after 7am in Breakfast and then again after 5pm during the drive home.

 So listen to Cruise 1323 at work, at home or in the car for your chance to identify that new sound and see if you can join the growing list of big winners.
 Good luck!

-The cash jackpot for Mystery Sound as of Monday May 6 is $1700
+The cash jackpot for Mystery Sound is now up to $1050

 Incorrect guesses so far: